Kopetzki/PIT_APP/README.md

     * Add individuals to forms more dynamically: the forms query individual form objects based on which user logged in

 ### Edwin Fuquen
+* To be filled in

 ### Edin Sabanovic
+* To be filled in